MZ-2500: FENIX

-An OS designed and implemented at the end of the year.
-There are not so many users as the application is only development tools.

-Designed specifically for the same model, it is possible to call the IOCS, and it is basically possible to start up a standalone binary.
+An OS was designed and implemented at the end of the year.
+There are not so many users as the application is only a development tool.
+Designed specifically for the same model, it is possible to call the IOCS, and it is possible to start up a standalone binary.
 Management is performed in memory block units, and if EMM is implemented, it can be swapped to it, and by using it together, it can manage an area of up to 1 MiB in appearance.
 The command shell has been adopted for the UNIX-like flow.